Commercial Auto Insurance Minnesota

 Q- What is hired and non-owned auto coverage on a commercial auto policy?

 Ans:- Hired auto coverage means that you or your employees have coverage if driving a leased, rented, or borrowed vehicle for business.
-Non-owned auto insurance applies to employees using their vehicle for business, and it can provide extra coverage over the employee’s auto insurance for bodily injury and property damage liability.
+Non-owned auto insurance applies to employees who use their personal vehicle for business purposes, providing extra coverage over the employee’s personal auto insurance for bodily injury and property damage liability.

 Q- Does any auto (symbol 1) include hired and non-owned?

 Ans: Yes, it includes coverage for both hired and non-owned autos.
-Small businesses can commonly be required to carry insurance that covers all owned, hired, and non-owned vehicles.
+Small businesses are often required to carry insurance that covers all owned, hired, and non-owned vehicles.
 Any auto liability, symbol 1, covers all owned autos.
 Hired and non-owned auto insurance is often referred to as non-owned vehicle liability or hired auto liability insurance.